KhronosGroup/glTF/extensions/Khronos/KHR_materials_common/README.md

 * `I` – Eye vector
 * `R` – Perfect reflection vector (reflect (L around N))

 Phong lighting uses all of the common material properties defined in Table 1.
-The following example defines a Phong lit material with a white diffuse color, environment map texture and high reflectivity.
+The following example defines a Phong lit material with a yellow diffuse color.

 ```javascript
     "materials": {